- Training: Reach Python freelancer level (~20 hours).

 This is the most important question for you as a beginner.
 Most developers know that they should never do premature code optimizations.
 But they do premature skill optimizations all the time.
 Don’t do that.
 Laser focus your time to learn the most important skills with the highest priority.

+I’ve written an article which proposes you 10 highly practical freelancer projects on which real freelancers worked to earn money.
 Again, find highly practical code projects for any skill level at freelancer.com/archives.